Best Nutritional Supplements to Relieve Menstrual Pain & Dysmenorrhea

 2. Vitamin B6

-Vitamin B6 is involved in over 100 enzymatic processes, so it's not surprising that much of its activity overlaps with the menstrual cycle.
+Vitamin B6 is involved in over 100 enzymatic processes, so it's not surprising that its activity overlaps with the menstrual cycle.
 It plays a role in hormonal regulation, the immune system, and inflammation.

 Perhaps the biggest opportunity for Vitamin B6 is in mitigating PMS symptoms.
 For example, a research trial of 94 women found that Vitamin B6 regulates several PMS symptoms, including mood, bloating, and anxiety.
 Another meta-study involving nearly 1,000 participants corroborated these results.